gaurav-iiitb/FibonacciAnalysis/README.md

 --Iterative for very large values of n--
 Time Complexity = O(log n)
 Only looping through the number of digits in the number rather than the number itself.
-Space Complexity = O(m^2) but usually doesn't go that far.
+Space Complexity = O(1)
-It in most cases is not greater than 6m hence O(m).
+Loop through m^2 to find k, in most cases it isn't greater than 6m.
-Works well for very large values of n even for (n = 10^1000) Constraints = Complexities should be in context of the input size n not in terms of m.
+Works well for very large values of n even for (n = 10^1000) Constraints = Calling the same iteration function multiple times.
+Is not very efficient when the value of m is very large say 10^12.